 Vedic mantras to pacify malefics of planet Rahu and bestow blessings.
 Vedic mantras are long, detailed and more potent than Beeja mantras.
-In Kaliyuga, the minimum count for Navgraha Vedic mantras is considered to be four thousand times the MahaDasha period.
-Since, the Rahu Mahadasha is of 18 years, so the minimum chants needs to be 72,000 (18*4000).
+In Kaliyuga, the minimum count for Navgraha Vedic mantras is considered to be four times.
+So ,the minimum chants are 72,000.
 And the complete mantra siddhi chants are 125,000.

 Rahu is God of the Ascending / North lunar node.
 Rahu is the head of the demonic snake that swallows the sun or the moon causing eclipses, according to scriptures.
 He is depicted in art as a dragon with no body riding a chariot drawn by eight black horses.
 He is a Tamas Asura who does his best to plunge any area of one's life he controls into chaos.
 The rahu kala is considered inauspicious.

 According to legend, during the Samudra manthan, the asura Rahu drank some of the divine nectar.
 But before the nectar could pass his throat, Mohini (the female avatar of Vishnu) cut off his head.
 The head, however, remained immortal and is called Rahu , while the rest of the body became Ketu.
 It is believed that this immortal head occasionally swallows the sun or the moon, causing eclipses.
 Then, the sun or moon passes through the opening at the neck, ending the eclipse.